WACHS placement opportunities

 - An Australian citizen or permanent resident; and

-- A WACHS-employed prevocational junior doctor in postgraduate year 1-5 at Albany Health Campus, Broome Health Campus, Bunbury Regional Hospital or Geraldton Health Campus.
+- A WACHS-employed prevocational doctor in postgraduate year 1-5 at Albany Health Campus, Broome Health Campus, Bunbury Regional Hospital or Geraldton Health Campus.

 Application process

 There is no separate application process to participate in the JFPDP.
-Eligible prevocational junior doctors can preference a JFPDP rotation within the term preference form provided to them by their local WACHS Medical Education/Admin team.
+Eligible prevocational doctors can preference a JFPDP rotation within the term preference form provided to them by their local WACHS Medical Education/Admin team.

 Participating primary care organisations